-The true medicinal, this variety grows to 5 feet in width and is covered with pale pink to violet 2 inch blooms.
-Echinacea was widely used by the plains Indians and is still in use today as an anti-bacterial, an immune system stimulant, and as an insecticide.
+The true medicinal, this variety grows to 2-3 feet and is covered with pale pink to violet 2-inch blooms.
+Echinacea was widely used by the Great Plains tribes of Native Americans and is still in use today as an anti-bacterial, an immune system stimulant, and as an insecticide.
 The root of the plant is the primary medicinal contributor.

 Germination: 10-21 days

-Soil Needs: Average, well drained
+Soil Needs: Average, well-drained

 Approximate days to flower from seed: Blooms in the first season when started early indoors, mid to late summer thereafter.

 Uses: Flower beds, cottage and wildflower gardens, cut flowers, attracts pollinators and birds